Anirudh025/ParagonHero_Obsidian/School studies/Physics/Thermal Physics.md

 	- $pV ∝nT$
 - Which becomes
 	- $pV=nRT$
-- This is can be written as
+- This is can be written as $pV NkT$